g33ya/BubbleUp/gamedevplan.md

 # Procedures/Actions

 You can click on the customer in the line, and spark up a conversation while simultaneously taking their order.
 Once the conversation ends, you’ll receive a ticket for your order.
 Then, they began making their bubble tea drink based on what the receipt stated.

-Describe the control scheme and what actions a user can take in the game.

 The user can control the making of the drinks, however, the conversations between the customers are preset.
 So the user can not alter the dialogue.
 The user also can customize their character to make it more personable.